 Class 3 is Impaired by the Plan.
-Each Holder of a Subordinated Claim is conclusively presumed to have rejected the plan and is not entitled to vote to accept or reject the Plan.
+Each Holder of a Litigation Claim is entitled to vote to accept or reject the Plan.

-5. 4.Class 4 - Equity Interests
+5. Class 4 - Equity Interests

 The Claims in Class 4 consist of all interests of Holders of Equity Interests in the Debtors.